KULeuven-Diepenbeek/course_soc-lab/content/ch1_light/1_light.md

 ---

 To get started you are going to build a hardware design that brings on the LEDs of the {{% pynq %}} board.
-The architecture is very simple and should look something link the image below.
+The architecture is very simple and should look something like the image below.

 ## Describing the hardware
 For the computer to understand what you are building, a Hardware Description Language (**HDL**) is required.
 In this lab, this will be **VHDL**.
 The environment that you are going to use to make the design is **Vivado**.
 This software suite, made available by **Xilinx** (the FPGA vendor), can be used for multiple purposes: